gsirhc/NodeWebcamServer/README.md

 8. Open a browser to http://localhost:8080

 ## Configuration
-To configure NWS, open app.js in your favorite editor and edit the "Webcam Server Settings:
+To configure NWS, open app.js in your favorite editor and edit the "Webcam Server Settings":

-**CaptureCommand**: The command line program to execute that will capture an image from the camera to a file.
-By default, fswebcam is supported however any commandline program can be used here.
+**CaptureCommand**:
-** Just make sure it is referenced in the system path. *
+The command line program to execute that will capture an image from the camera to a file.
+By default, fswebcam is supported however any commandline program can be used here.  * Just make sure it is referenced in the system path.
-Arguments (optional):
+> Arguments (optional):,
-    - {height}: replaced with ImageHeight
+* {height}: replaced with ImageHeight,
-    - {width}: replaced with ImageWidth
+* {width}: replaced with ImageWidth,
-    - {fileName}: replaced with CaptureToFileName
+* {fileName}: replaced with CaptureToFileName,

 **CaptureToFilePath**:

 ImageHeight            |
 CaptureIntervalSeconds |